 Palace of Versailles undergoes a period of neglect

-Since King Louis XIV’s son had died of illness, his grandson – Louis XV was announced as the King of France at the tender age of 5.
+After King Louis XIV’s son died of illness, his grandson Louis XV became the King of France at five years of age.

 The court of France decided it was better to move the seat of power to Paris.

-This was a bleak period in the history of Palace of Versailles.
+This period was a bleak phase in the history of the Palace of Versailles.

-It is believed that the during this period, Governor of the estate kept the fountains in working condition by running them once a fortnight.
+During this period, the estate governor kept the fountains in working condition by running them once a fortnight.

 Love for Palace of Versailles returns

-Seven years later – in 1722 – a 12-year-old Louis XV returned to Versailles.
+Seven years later – in 1722 – a twelve-year-old Louis XV returned to Versailles.

-Since he felt uncomfortable in massive rooms, King Louis XV contributed to building a lot of small chambers and private rooms in the Versailles Palace.
+Since he felt uncomfortable in massive rooms, King Louis XV built many small chambers and private rooms in the Versailles Palace.

-While this King added a lot of buildings to the Palace of Versailles, he didn’t stay there as much as his grandfather did.
+While this King added many buildings to the Palace of Versailles, he didn’t stay there as much as his grandfather did.

 Palace of Versailles gets its last King

-After Louis XV death, his son Louis, Dauphin of France didn’t become the King.
-He had a fall out with his father and hence was sidelined.
+After Louis XV’s death, his son Louis, Dauphin of France, didn’t become the King.
+He had a fall out with his father and hence got sidelined.